Situationist International Anthology

 The Society of the Spectacle (Guy Debord)

-Originally published in Paris in 1967, The Society of the Spectacle has been translated into more than twenty other languages and is arguably the most important radical book of the twentieth century.
+Guy Debord was the most influential figure in the Situationist International.
+His book The Society of the Spectacle, originally published in Paris in 1967, has been translated into more than twenty other languages and is arguably the most important radical book of the twentieth century.

 Contrary to popular misconceptions, Debord’s book is neither an ivory tower “philosophical” discourse nor a mere expression of “protest.”
 It is a carefully considered effort to clarify the most fundamental tendencies and contradictions of the society in which we find ourselves — in order to facilitate its overthrow.
 This makes the book more of a challenge, but it is also why it remains so pertinent more than half a century after its original publication, while countless other social theories and intellectual fads have come and gone.
 It has, in fact, become more pertinent than ever, because the spectacle has become more all-pervading than ever — to the point that it is almost universally taken for granted.
-Most people today have scarcely any awareness of pre-spectacle history, let alone of anti-spectacle possibilities.
+Most people today have scarcely any awareness of prespectacle history, let alone of antispectacle possibilities.
 As Debord noted in his follow-up work, Comments on the Society of the Spectacle (1988), “spectacular domination has succeeded in raising an entire generation molded to its laws.”

 Ken Knabb’s new translation is the first edition in any language to include extensive annotations, clarifying the historical allusions and revealing the sources of Debord’s “détournements.”